[Relevant documents: e-petitions 300073, 305219, 301948, 302897, relating to recognition and reward of health and social care workers.]

 We may no longer be gathering outside our homes on a Thursday night to clap for our carers, but our admiration remains.
 It has been incredible to see the effort from staff in the last three months—staff who, too often, get very little in return.
 We hope that they are recognised for their true worth now.

-I am sorry, I will not have time to give way.
+I am sorry; I do not have time to give way.

 Many of our NHS and care staff are exhausted and fearing burn-out.
 They need our support now, which means safe staffing ratios, adequate PPE and decent fair pay, because for them the hard work is not over—it is only just beginning.
 They will continue to give their all as they begin to tackle the backlog in non-covid care.
 The millions of routine operations, screening tests, treatments and therapies that were suspended or cancelled during the pandemic will now have to restart.
 Those challenges cannot be met without the staff.